Catalina Foothills Market Trends

 For perspective, in 2017 Catalina Foothills home sales accounted for just 7% of the total number of homes Sold in the greater Tucson Metro area – 12,438 homes sold in the greater Tucson Metro — 898 sold in the Catalina Foothills.
 Yet the Foothills accounted for 14% of the total dollar volume of all the homes sold.
 Yes, homes in the Catalina Foothills are costlier than those in other areas of Tucson.

 And like many other cities and towns across the US the Foothills did not escape the extreme highs and lows of the real estate boom and subsequent bust.

-To give you an idea its ups & downs, here’s a look at the number of single family homes sold for up to $999,999 in the Foothills each year from 2004 thru 2017
+To give you an idea of its ups & downs, here’s a look at the number of single family homes sold for up to $999,999 in the Catalina Foothills each year from 2004 thru 2018.

 Oddly enough, as home sales fell, home prices continued to rise, peaking in 2006 -2007 before finally succumbing to the drag of a slower market in late 2007.
 Prices then continued to fall, and steeply, until bottoming out in 2012.
 Since then prices have risen, but slowly.
-Now, thru 2017, median sold prices are up just 14% since bottoming out in 2012, and still a long way from their boom-time highs.
+Now, thru 2018, median sold prices are up 25% since bottoming out in 2012, but still have a ways to go to reach their boom-time highs.

 For the latest sales trends and market data, click here to view my blog

 The ups and downs of the luxury market